Hervar77/infinity-doc/mkdocs/api/infinity.pop3.md

 Values:

 - userPass: `0`
-  >Authenticate using username and password
+  >Authenticate using username and password.

 - apop: `1`
   >Authenticate using APOP (Authenticated Post Office Protocol).

 - sasl: `2`
-  >Authenticate using SASL (Simple Authentication and Security Layer)
+  >Authenticate using SASL (Simple Authentication and Security Layer).

 Example: